ledermann/docker-rails/README.md

 ## Tests / CI

-On every push, the test suite (including [RuboCop](https://github.com/bbatsov/rubocop) checks) is run and a production image is built via [GitHub Actions](https://github.com/ledermann/docker-rails/actions).
-If successful, the new Docker image is pushed to a private GitLab Docker Registry.
+On every push, the test suite (including [RuboCop](https://github.com/bbatsov/rubocop) checks) is performed via [GitHub Actions](https://github.com/ledermann/docker-rails/actions).
+If successful, a production image is built and pushed to a private GitLab Docker Registry.

 ## Production deployment

-The Docker image build for production is different from development or test.
+The Docker image build for production is different from development.
 It includes precompiled assets only (no node_modules and no sources).
 The [spec folder](/spec) is removed and the Alpine packages for Node and Yarn are not installed.

-The stack is ready to host with [nginx proxy](https://github.com/jwilder/nginx-proxy) and [letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion).
+The stack is ready to host with [traefik](https://traefik.io/) or [nginx proxy](https://github.com/jwilder/nginx-proxy) and [letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion).
 See [docker-compose.production.yml](/docker-compose.production.yml) for example setup.

 ## Demo